-Morgan Biele is a freshman intending to major in Neuroscience and is interested in the medical humanities.
+Morgan Biele is a sophomore intending to major in Neuroscience and is interested in the medical humanities.
 She is interested in studying how memory and imagination can influence outlook and the way people experience the world around them as positive or negative.

 past and present

 Donna Rose Addis, Rotman Research Institute

 Paul Bello, US Naval Research Laboratory